Wondering how to create an IP address filter in Google Analytics?

-In this guide, we’ll show you how to use an IP address filter to exclude internal traffic from Google Analytics and guide you through a much easier alternative.
+In this guide, we’ll show you how to use an IP address filter to exclude internal traffic from Google Analytics, but we’ll also guide you through a much easier alternative if you’re a WordPress user.

 Google Analytics is a powerful tool that you can use to track how people interact with your website.
-That said, Analytics will also track your internal traffic in its reports if you don’t exclude it.
+However, Analytics will also track your internal traffic (traffic from yourself and others at your company) in its reports if you don’t exclude it.

 This would mean that your Google Analytics reports will contain both internal and external visitors to your website.
-As a result, you won’t get an accurate picture of your users and it would become difficult to discern your customers’ traffic from the data.
+As a result, you won’t be able to remove internal traffic from your reports and it may skew the data about your real visitors.

 You can stop Google Analytics from tracking your internal visits by setting up IP address filters in Google Analytics.